Jul 29, 2024 | ENGINEERING ODD BITS, Uncategorized

 Engineer & Communicate – Engineering Trivia Quiz – Engineering Nostalgia – Engineering Odd Bits

-Verbal Instruction to Replace “Like with Like” has many traps.
+Verbal Instruction to Replace “Like with Like” without fully understanding the issues has many traps.

 I was working as an Engineering contractor for a large company on a project.
 I was sitting in on a regular maintenance/project meeting when it was brought up that a concrete plinth which was supporting a motor/pump assembly was falling apart and needed to be repaired.
 This company outsourced a lot of work to subcontractors and the Maintenance Manager said that this happens on a regular basis with a lot of the pump assemblies in this area and he would organize for a sub contractor to repair it.